bluemonkmn/vscode-accurev/README.md

 - Improved startup sequence to better detect when login is needed (corrects problem where first startup does not show any files).
 - More AccuRev log output during startup.

+### 0.1.1
+- Single Group setting allows source control files to be listed in a single group instead of split into Kept and Modified.

 ### See [Change Log](CHANGELOG.md) for details.

 -----------------------------------------------------------------------------------------------------------